 Isn’t it obvious that a part of a whole cannot contain something that the whole has not?
 Isn’t this clear?
 Therefore, whatever the part contains the whole must have, otherwise it could not appear in a part of the whole.
 Conversely, whatever the whole has, the part has — unmanifest it may be, but latent there and some day to appear.

 All is within each one of us.
-Ah! your destiny is sublime beyond all human imagining; for I tell you, Companions, that you and the Boundless are fundamentally, essentially, one.
+Ah! your destiny is sublime beyond all human imagining; that you and the Boundless are fundamentally, essentially, one.
 You are not merely separable parts of a whole, not merely one with it as separable parts, distinct parts, as in a loose union, but are essentially the same with the Boundless.
 There is no fundamental or essential difference whatsoever.
 The infinite, the Boundless, and you, are the same in essence, are identic in essence; and therefore you merely manifest, as manifesting atoms as it were, some of the energies and powers and forces that the Boundless contains and which therefore you contain manifest or unmanifest.

 Now comes the third fundamental proposition — and this is in some respects and perhaps to some students the most wonderful of all three, to which the observations that I have just made naturally lead us in thought.
 This proposition appears on pages 17 and 18 of the first volume of The Secret Doctrine.
 “The fundamental identity of all Souls with the Universal Over-Soul, [which is what I have just told you] the latter being itself an aspect of the Unknown Root [the Boundless, therefore you are the Boundless]; and the obligatory pilgrimage for every Soul — a spark of the former — through the Cycle of Incarnation (or ‘Necessity’) in accordance with Cyclic and Karmic law, [which is the second fundamental proposition] during the whole term.”
 Then H. P. B. continues to define.